iobis/obis-hub/README.md

 # OBIS JupyterHub

-Repository for the administration of the OBIS JupyterHub and associated products
+Repository for the administration of the OBIS JupyterHub and associated products.
+The technical implementation of the hub is managed [here](https://github.com/iobis/jupyterhub-deploy-docker).

 ## OBIS data products